tokkonopapa/WordPress-IP-Geo-Block/_codex/02. FAQ/01. Quick recoverry/quick-recovery-from-blockig-on-login-page.md

   ![Once you logout...Validation rules and behavior]({{ '/img/2018-12/WarningBlocking.png' | prepend: site.baseurl }}
    "Once you logout...Validation rules and behavior"
   )
-  then check your country code and configure properly on **Settings** tab:
+  In this case, check your country code and configure properly on **Settings**
+  tab:
   ![Configure your settings]({{ '/img/2018-12/ConsistencyCountryCode.png' | prepend: site.baseurl }}
    "Configure your settings"
   )